finnfassnacht/Covid-Terminal-View/README.md

 # Covid-Terminal-View
-View Coronavirus Cases, Deaths and Recovereys from your terminal with one "covid" command installation commands: sudo pip3 install -r requirements.txt sudo bash install.sh
+View coronavirus cases, deaths and recovereys from your terminal with one "covid" command.
+Installation commands:\n
+sudo pip3 install -r requirements.txt\n
+sudo bash install.sh
+\n\n
 After this you are good to GO!

 The command option will only work on Linux/Unix system.